timmillwood/d8-create-project/README.md

 We are limiting the tests to PHPUnit and one entity test, because otherwise travis will time out on us.

+We are emulating this sequence of commands in travis-ci:

+    $ composer create-project drupal/drupal drupal 8.0.*@dev
+    $ cd drupal
+    $ ./vendor/bin/phpunit -c core/
+    $ php ./core/scripts/run-tests.sh [more stuff] --class 'Drupal\system\Tests\Entity\EntityFieldTest'

+How?
+---

+The travis-ci build happens whenever someone pushes to this repo.
+If you don't have access, you can't push against this repo (and you don't).
+You can, however, choose from the following options:

+* Fork your own repo, and push to your own repo to your heart's content.
+* Perform the test locally.
+Just perform the commands listed in the What? section.

 Why?
 ---